PodJamz/lynkr/README.md

 - **Azure Anthropic** – Requests are normalised to Azure's payload shape.
 The proxy disables automatic `web_fetch` fallbacks to avoid duplicate tool executions; instead, the assistant surfaces a diagnostic message and you can trigger the tool manually if required.
 - **OpenRouter** – Connects to OpenRouter's unified API for access to 100+ models.
 Full tool calling support with automatic format conversion between Anthropic and OpenAI formats.
 Messages are converted to OpenAI's format, tool calls are properly translated, and responses are converted back to Anthropic-compatible format.
 Best used for cost optimization, model flexibility, or when you want to experiment with different models without changing your codebase.
 - **Ollama** – Connects to locally-running Ollama models.
 Tool support varies by model (llama3.1, qwen2.5, mistral support tools; llama3 and older models don't).
 System prompts are merged into the first user message.
 Response format is converted from Ollama's format to Anthropic-compatible content blocks.
 Best used for simple text generation tasks, offline development, or as a cost-effective development environment.
+- **llama.cpp** – Connects to a local llama-server instance running GGUF models.
+Uses OpenAI-compatible API format (`/v1/chat/completions`), enabling full tool calling support with grammar-based generation.
+Provides maximum performance with optimized C++ inference, lower memory usage through quantization, and support for any GGUF model from HuggingFace.
+Best used when you need maximum performance, specific quantization options, or models not available in Ollama.
 - In all cases, `web_search` and `web_fetch` run locally.
 They do not execute JavaScript, so pages that render data client-side (Google Finance, etc.) will return scaffolding only.
 Prefer JSON/CSV quote APIs (e.g. Yahoo chart API) when you need live financial data.

 ---